 Your Rights and Choices

-A. The GDPR provides EU data subjects with certain rights regarding their personal data.
-In accordance with GDPR and applicable Privacy Laws, you may ask Verimatrix to take the following actions in relation to your personal data that we hold:
+The GDPR provides EU data subjects with certain rights regarding their personal data.
+In accordance with GDPR and other applicable privacy laws, you may ask Verimatrix to take the following actions in relation to your personal data that we hold:

-- Refrain from processing your personal data for direct marketing purposes if you object to such processing.
+- Right to object to our processing for direct marketing purposes.
+You can require us to refrain from processing your personal data for direct marketing purposes if you object to such processing.
+We must comply with any request to stop processing for the purpose of direct marketing.

 6059 Cornerstone Court West